ceremcem/smith-sync/create-bootable-backup.md

 Given that, when you want to create a bootable backup disk, follow these steps:

-1. Format a new disk and create appropriate disk layout (use formatter script, target name is `zeytin` in this example)
+1. Format a new disk and create appropriate disk layout (use [a formatter script](https://github.com/ceremcem/erik-sync/blob/a3c9af2bab28409ae4a42bcacf13dbcf699d98fc/format-new-erik.sh), target name is `zeytin` in this example)
 2. Sync rootfs
 3. Sync /boot

+       mount /dev/sdX1 /mnt/target-boot
+       rsync -avP /boot/ /mnt/target-boot/

 4. Install GRUB to target disk:

-       mount /dev/sdX1 /mnt/target-boot
        sudo grub-install --boot-directory=/mnt/target-boot/grub /dev/sdX

 5. Change the configuration in `boot/grub/grub.cfg`: